MaPLe: Multi-modal Prompt Learning: Experiments

 \subsection{Prompting CLIP via Vision-Language Prompts}

 \textbf{Prompting Variants:} We first evaluate the performance of different possible prompting design choices as an ablation for our proposed branch-aware multi-modal prompting, MaPLe.
-These variants include deep language prompting, deep vision prompting and independent V-L prompting.
+These variants include shallow MaPLe, deep language prompting, deep vision prompting and independent V-L prompting.
 In Table~\ref{table:different_V-L_prompting}, we present the results averaged over the 11 image recognition datasets.
-Deep language prompting (row-2) shows improvements over deep vision prompting (row-1), indicating that prompts learned at the language branch provide better adaptation of CLIP.
-Although separately combining the above two approaches (row-3) further improves the performance, it struggles to achieve comprehensive benefits from the language and vision branches.
+Shallow MaPLe (row-1) provides consistant improvements over CoOp and Co-CoOp in terms of generalization.
+Deep language prompting (row-3) shows improvements over deep vision prompting (row-2), indicating that prompts learned at the language branch provide better adaptation of CLIP.
+Although separately combining the above two approaches (row-4) further improves the performance, it struggles to achieve comprehensive benefits from the language and vision branches.
 We hypothesize that this is due to the lack of synergy between the learned vision and language prompts as they do not interact with each other during training.
-Meanwhile, MaPLe (row-4) combines the benefits of prompting in both branches by enforcing interactions through explicit conditioning of vision prompts on the language prompts.
+Meanwhile, MaPLe tied with deep prompting (row-4) combines the benefits of prompting in both branches by enforcing interactions through explicit conditioning of vision prompts on the language prompts.
 It provides improvements on novel and base class accuracies which leads to the best HM of 78.55\%.
 We explore other possible design choices and present the ablations in Appendix~\ref{appendix:alternate_design_choices}.